hmRemi/chris-tyson-discord-leak/README.md

-# Chris Tyson Public Discord Archive
+# Chris Tyson (Ava Kris Tyson) Public Discord Archive

 This repository is a collection of discord statements and messages made by Chris Tyson and his fellow members.
 The purpose of this repository is to compile these messages for public awareness and research purposes.